Yaya-Cout/Nwagyu/src/guide/README.md

 - [Sierpinski](./apps/sierpinski.md): Sierpinski triangle animation
 - [Conway](./apps/conway.md): Conway's Game of Life simulation

+*Want to add your own app in this list?
+Follow the [instructions](../reference/apps/creating-application.md#adding-your-app-to-nwagyu)*

 ## How to install

 To install apps, you need to follow the instructions in the